anutron/mootools-depender/README.md

 This will download the libraries.
 Copy *config_example.json* over to *config.json* and the application is ready to run.
 If you do not have git installed on your computer, you can simply download the MooTools Core and MooTools More libraries and unzip them into *libs/core* and *libs/more*.

-Note that the *php* directory must be writable by your web server if you are using the PHP version of the library.
+Note that the *php/cache* directory must be writable by your web server if you are using the PHP version of the library.

 ### Django Settings
 The Django application includes a *settings.py* file that has additional settings: